How to Protect Yourself Against Identity Theft

 Refrain from clicking on suspicious links in emails or instant messages, as these can create vulnerabilities for your online identity; identity thieves will use these as a gateway to your accounts — once they're in, they can start to wreak havoc.

-Be mindful of what you share online too.
-It can be exciting to showcase pictures of your home, kids, or vacation, but these can all be all little clues anyone with nefarious intentions can piece together a picture of your life and activities, figuring out where you live, who your kids are, and when you're not at home.
-A word of caution — while your profile may be set to private or friends only, don't assume you're safe.
-Hackers can still access your accounts and use information that you only intended for a close circle.
+Be mindful of what you share online.
+It can be exciting to share personal pictures, but these can all be clues hackers can piece together to figure out where you live, who your kids are, and when you're not at home.

 Ramp up security with your online account providers, like banking or cell phone services.
 Most providers will have extra verification steps, like a passcode for telephone services, to ensure they speak with the actual account holder.
 This can prevent thieves from reassigning your phone number or making unlawful transactions from your accounts.
 Similarly, you can set up alerts and lock credit bureau accounts, preventing thieves from opening accounts in your name.